daesdra/alt-chess-with-AI/README.md

 - Pieces include the king and an unlimited amount of placeable bishops for each side.
 - Pieces can be placed anywhere on the board to start, and are not confined to their usual chess starting positions.

 Additionally, we had to create our own tests for the project.
-Debugging features were not a requirement of the assignment.
+Debugging features were not a requirement of the assignment, but I chose to incorporate them.

 Because the course work was completed under a GitHub classroom, version control history is not available - but the code itself it viewable in this repository.